Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Convergence Analysis

-\item From iteration $k$ to $k+B-1$, we have the following.
+\item From iteration $k$ to $k+B-1$, we have the following

-in which $\rho^{(k+B-r:k)} = \rho{( \mathbf{P}^{(k+B-r:k)} )}$, $\rho = \sup_{k=0,1,\cdots}{\rho{( \mathbf{P}^{(k+B-1:k)} )}}$, and $0 < \rho < 1$. \end{enumerate}
+in which $\rho^{(k+B-r:k)} = \rho{\left( \mathbf{P}^{(k+B-r:k)} - \frac1m \mathbf{1}_m \mathbf{1}_m^T \right)}$, $\rho = \sup_{k=0,1,\cdots}{\rho{\left( \mathbf{P}^{(k+B-1:k)} - \frac1m \mathbf{1}_m \mathbf{1}_m^T \right)}}$, and $0 < \rho < 1$. \end{enumerate}

-\begin{proof} Since the graph is time-varying, we can only guarantee the connectivity of $0 < \mathbf{P}^{(k+B-1:k)}$.
-Therefore, $0 < \rho{( \mathbf{P}^{(k+B-r:k)} )} \le 1$ for all $r = 2, \cdots, B$, but $0 < \rho < 1$.
+\begin{proof} Since the graph is time-varying, we can only guarantee the connectivity of $\mathbf{P}^{(k+B-1:k)}$.
+Therefore, $0 < \rho{\left( \mathbf{P}^{(k+B-r:k)} - \frac1m \mathbf{1}_m \mathbf{1}_m^T \right)} \le 1$ for all $r = 2, \cdots, B$, but $0 < \rho < 1$.
 The rest of the proof follows from Sec.~II-B of \cite{qu2017harnessing}. \end{proof} \end{lemma} Lemma~\ref{lemma:harnessing:spectral} is essential in the analysis of our method and helps us to prove the convergence under time-varying communication graphs with an arbitrary connectivity bound.

-\begin{definition} We define the following gradient matrices: $\mathbf{\nabla}^{(k)} = { }^\top$, $\mathbf{\bar{\nabla}}^{(k)} = \frac1m \mathbf{1}_m^\top \mathbf{\nabla}^{(k)}$ and $\mathbf{\nabla}{F}^{(k)} = { }^\top$.
-Furthermore, note that $\nabla{F{( \mathbf{\bar{w}}^{(k)} )}} \in \mathbb{R}^{1 \times n}$, is the gradient of global objective function evaluated at $\mathbf{\bar{w}}^{(k)}$. \end{definition}
+\begin{definition} We define the following gradient matrices: $\mathbf{\nabla}^{(k)} = [ \nabla{F_1{( \mathbf{w}_1^{(k)} )}}, \cdots, \nabla{F_m{( \mathbf{w}_m^{(k)} )}} ]^T$, $\mathbf{\bar{\nabla}}^{(k)} = \frac1m \mathbf{1}_m^T \mathbf{\nabla}^{(k)}$ and $\mathbf{\nabla}{F}^{(k)} = [ \nabla{F{( \mathbf{w}_1^{(k)} )}}, \cdots, \nabla{F{( \mathbf{w}_m^{(k)} )}} ]^T$.
+Furthermore, note that $\nabla{F}{( \mathbf{\bar{w}}^{(k)} )} \in \mathbb{R}^{1 \times n}$, is the gradient of global objective function evaluated at $\mathbf{\bar{w}}^{(k)}$. \end{definition}

-Using the previous definition, we next provide two inequalities which help us bound the expressions involving the gradients in any iteration $k$, via the values of the model parameters, scaled by a constant factor. \begin{lemma} [Follows from Lemmas~8-(c) and 10 of \cite{qu2017harnessing}] Under Assumptions~\ref{assump:smoothness} and \ref{assump:convexity}, the following holds for all $k \geq 0$:
+Using the previous definition, we next provide two inequalities which help us bound the expressions involving the gradients in any iteration $k$, via the values of the model parameters, scaled by a constant factor. \begin{lemma} Under Assumptions~\ref{assump:smooth_convex_graddiv}-\ref{assump:smoothness} and \ref{assump:smooth_convex_graddiv}-\ref{assump:convexity}, the following holds for all $k \geq 0$:

 Also, if $\alpha^{(k)} < \frac2{\mu + L}$, then